Durmitor: National park

 Durmitor National Park, created in 1952, includes the massif of Durmitor, the canyons of Tara, Sušica and Draga rivers and the higher part of the canyon plateau Komarnica, covering an area of 390 km2.
 It is the largest protected area in Montenegro, and it was inscribed on the list of UNESCO World Heritage Sites in 1980.

 At 80 km long and 1300 m deep, the Tara River Canyon in Durmitor National Park is the deepest gorge in Europe.

 Tourism

 Durmitor mountain is the centre of Montenegrin mountain tourism.
 The tourist facilities are concentrated around the town of Žabljak.
 In winter, the main activities on Durmitor are skiing and snowboarding.
 In summer, the activities shift to hiking, mountaineering and recreational tourism.
 Water sports are also practiced in the area.
 Some of the most prominent attractions of Durmitor mountain are 18 glacial lakes, the best known of which is the Black Lake and the mountain peak Stožina.

+In December 2025, a fatal ski lift accident occurred at the Savin Kuk peak on Durmitor, killing one, and seriously injuring a second tourist.
+The authorities have opened an investigation.